intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 protocol, by revising or extending it, makes the protocol better in the process.
 Applying the robustness principle instead conceals problems, making it harder, or even impossible, to fix them later.

-A similar class of problems is described in RFC 5704 {{?UNCOORDINATED=RFC5704}}, which addresses conflict or competition in the maintenance of protocols.
-This document concerns itself primarily with the absence of maintenance, though the problems are similar.

 # Active Protocol Maintenance